sandeep194920/MERN_Projects/20_dark_mode_toggle/README.md

 ## Details

-This app is similar to
+This app has light and dark mode and is inspired by [Dan Abramov's blog](https://overreacted.io/).
+We can learn how to set dark mode and toggle between light and dark modes using `plain CSS` - `20_dark_mode_toggle/src/ToggleWithCSS.js` and also using `Material UI` - `20_dark_mode_toggle/src/ToggleWithMUI.js`.

 ## Things we can learn